 Luckily, Google is working hard to fix this issue.
 Their latest payday loans update took things down a notch, but there is still a big delay between the indexing of the hacked site and the moment Google uncovers the scheme.
 Hackers who use this technique still reap the benefits of raking in the top 10 of the SERPs as Google just can’t detect them right away.
-In the end they will be uncovered, and penalties will be applied.
+In the end, they will be uncovered, and penalties will be applied.

 You will always find this technique used together with other types of black hat SEO strategies for a better performance.
 They do have the power to influence rankings on their own, but if one goes through the trouble of hacking a children cancer foundation website, you can be sure other types of black hats techniques are used to promote their business.

 Another black hat tactic that goes hand in hand with parasite hosting is Google Bombing.
-This technique is not at least new as it was first encountered in 1999, when a search for “more evil than Satan himself” provided in the SERPs the Microsoft homepage as the no. 1 result.
+This technique is not at least new as it was first encountered in 1999 when a search for “more evil than Satan himself” provided in the SERPs the Microsoft homepage as the no. 1 result.
 A simple definition for Google bombing is heavily linking with the same anchor text, from many domains to the same URL.
 This will result in increased rankings for the link on the desired keyword.
-Google bombing quickly evolved from a simple prank to a often used black hat technique to boost rankings for some websites.
+Google bombing quickly evolved from a simple prank to an often used black hat technique to boost rankings for some websites.

 Google tries to stop Google Bombing from working, but black hatters still use it to their advantage these days.